hoytech/quadrable/README.md

 The `GarbageCollector` class can be used to deallocate unneeded nodes.
 See the implementation of [quadb gc](quadb-gc) in `quadb.cpp`.

 * `gc.markAllHeads()` will mark all the heads stored in the `quadrable_head` table.
 But if you have other roots stored you would like to preserve you can mark them with `gc.markTree()`.
 Both of these methods can be called inside a read-only transaction.
 * When you are done marking nodes, call `gc.sweep()`.
+This function traverses all the nodes in the DB and builds up a set of nodes to delete.
+This can also be done inside a read-only transaction (can be the same transaction as the marking).
-This must be done inside a read-write transaction.
-All nodes that weren't found during the mark phase are deleted.
+* Finally, call `gc.deleteNodes()`.
+This will actually delete all the detected garbage nodes.
+It must be done in a read-write transaction.